The Solemnity of the Most Holy Body and Blood of Christ

 This modernistic and humanistic view of the liturgy is a refutation of the truth of why God sent His Son into the world and why Jesus had to offer up His life on the Cross.
 For, there is nothing that humans have or possess that they could offer God to pay the price for their sins, and there is nothing that humans have or possess that is of any real redeemable value to God because everything we could offer to God already belongs to Him.
 What could we offer to God, a lamb?
 Well, that already belongs to Him.
 What about money?
 Well, that belongs to him as well.
 Our time?
 That is His.
 Our life?
 That is also His.
 There is nothing we can offer to God, and there is nothing that we can bring to God that can pay the price for our sins.

 And this is a central mystery that the readings at Mass are connecting us to today; that everything we bring to the Mass; whether it is our bodies, our prayers, our petitions, our work of human hands – the bread and wine; everything that we offer to God through the liturgy is given back to us as a gift.
 Yet, not as a gift that we are to attempt to retain or possess.
 Just as there is nothing we can offer to God that doesn’t already belong to Him, there is nothing that we receive through the Mass that we can possess.
-Even physically, the accidents of the consecrated bread and wine enter our bodies and then leaves.
-Likewise, spiritually, this Christ now consumed into our bodies we are called give away to the world.
-The same world that God so loved that He gave His Son to.
+Even physically, the accidents of the consecrated bread and wine enter our bodies and eventually exits.
+Likewise, spiritually, this Christ now consumed into our bodies we are called to give away to the world.
+The same world that God so loved that He gave it His Son.
+We ought to as well; for that is what we have been called to do, and that is what we are dismissed from the liturgy to do.
 We can no more retain from the world what is given to us at the Mass than the Virgin Mary could have contained the child in her womb from coming forth into this world.